GIU-F1Tenth/AROLA_turtlebot3/README.md

 pip install pandas==2.3.3
 ```

-If you wish to run the stack on the actual RoboRacer vechile, additionally run
+If you wish to run the stack on the actual RoboRacer vehicle, additionally run
 ```bash
 sudo apt install ros-humble-urg-node
 ```